banzaicloud/koperator-docs/docs/features.md

 ### External Access via LoadBalancer

-The Banzai Cloud {{< kafka-operator >}} externalizes access to Apache Kafka using a dynamically (re)configured Envoy proxy.
+The {{< kafka-operator >}} externalizes access to Apache Kafka using a dynamically (re)configured Envoy proxy.
 Using Envoy allows us to use **a single** LoadBalancer, so there's no need for a LoadBalancer for each Broker.

 ![Kafka External Access](../img/kafka-external.png)